 See this little tool, the Deep Throat Dial Caliper?!
 This handy little tool will help you measure the thickness of your enamel around the entire surface of your piece.
 It's very important for the thickness of the counter enamel to match the thickness of the top...read more

 I am sure you all have come to the point at some time the standard trivets just will not work to support the jewel you have created.
 Times like this push us to be inventive.
-You can see this is an odd shape Plique a Jour Necklace, and in the enameling process...read more
+You can see this is an odd shape Plique a Jour Necklace, and in the enameling process, it...read more

 Hauser Miller is whom I like to order my Cloisonne wire from as well as my Cloisonne bezel wire, for setting the cloisonne jewel.
 Here is a link to their site, www.hauserandmiller.com/fab/bezel.html Although I prefer to set my cloisonne jewelry with 2.5 mm high 22k...read more